Toxumuharu/ToxumuharuDotfiles/README.md

 # ToxumuharuDotfiles

-this file is created by Toxumuharu, just for some of bash system. i will never take responsible.
+Created by Toxumuharu, just for some of bash systems.